-She is also author of the 2015 book “The New Bohemians: Cool and Collected Homes” and the forthcoming “The New Bohemians Handbook: Come Home to Good Vibes,” out this fall from Abrams Books.
+She is also the author of the 2015 book “The New Bohemians: Cool and Collected Homes” and the forthcoming “The New Bohemians Handbook: Come Home to Good Vibes,” out this fall from Abrams Books.

 Looking at her books or her blog, it’s easy to see why she chose those words.
-Blakeney’s bold, international style combines an abundance of vibrant colors with a heavy use of plants and greenery (both inside and out), maximalist patterns and textures, global accents and bohemian elements such as rattan furniture and handmade items.
-Blakeney is personally inspired by tropical motifs like leaves, trees, flowers and palms, but as she explains, personal style can be drawn from any environment.
+Blakeney’s bold, international style combines an abundance of vibrant colors with heavy use of plants and greenery (both inside and out), maximalist patterns and textures, global accents and bohemian elements such as rattan furniture and handmade items.
+Blakeney is personally inspired by tropical motifs like leaves, trees, flowers, and palms, but as she explains, personal style can be drawn from any environment.